olininfo/olininfo.github.io/CONTRIBUTING.md

 **There are two ways to add a tile:**

-a)  To add a raw hyperlink, add the following code, editing the following parameters as you go:
+*Option 1:*  To add a raw hyperlink, add the following code, editing the following parameters as you go:

 * TILE NAME (in the comment)
 * YOURID (unique keyword identifying your tile)